 The list report displays a large list of items of the same object type and allows users to take actions on them.
-This floorplan provides the functions of searching, sorting, filtering, and grouping the data in the large list.
+This page type provides the functions of searching, sorting, filtering, and grouping the data in the large list.

 Use the list report when there is a large list of items and the data is of the same object type.
 Do not use the list report when it contains different object types – for example, a mixed list of people profiles and tasks.
-The main functions of the floorplan are for users to search, group, or filter the list to narrow down the list.
+The main functions of this page type are for users to search, group, or filter the list to narrow down the list.

 A. Navigation Bar